takanabe/ai-lab/workshops/building-applicaiton-with-ai/docs/manuals/02_Boostraping_application.md

-# Bootstrapping Application
+# Chapter2: Bootstrapping Application

-## Relevant PR
+## Relevant PRs

-You can find all commits from this PR.
+You can find all commits for this chapter in the following PRs.

 - https://github.com/takanabe/ai-lab/pull/3

-## Bootstrap a new application
+## 2-1 Bootstrap a new application

 prompt